aws-samples/bedrock-agents-for-eks/README.md

 - [Helm](https://helm.sh/docs/intro/install/)
 - [Git](https://github.com/git-guides/install-git)

 You will also need to [request access to Bedrock Foundation Models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html#model-access-add).
-At a minimum, you will need access to [Amazon Titan Embeddings G1 - Text](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html) and [Anthropic Claude models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-claude.html).
+At a minimum, you will need access to [Titan Text Embeddings V2](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html) and [Anthropic Claude](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-claude.html) models.

 ### Setup the Amazon EKS Cluster
 Although you can configure this solution to work with an existing Amazon EKS cluster, only non-production environments should be targeted for initial testing and experimentation.